 Even though many states have banned discretionary clauses, many insurance companies will gamble and include a discretionary clause on most disability insurance policies.
 Why?

 If the clause is not applicable, the court will simply ignore it and not apply deference to the insurance company.
 However, sometimes the inquiry never goes that far.
-Sometimes claimants give up on their claims because they think they have little chance of winning, unaware the policy’s discretionary clause is invalid and unenforceable.
+Sometimes claimants give up on their claims because they think they have little chance of winning, unaware that the policy’s discretionary clause is invalid and unenforceable.

 Unenforceable discretionary clauses are all a part of the game

 Insurance companies deny legitimate claims all the time.
-They know most claimants have no idea what parts of their contracts are enforceable, or whether the law actually backs up their denials.
+They know most claimants have no idea what parts of their contracts are enforceable or whether the law actually backs up their denials.

-If the insurance company decides to deny a claim and then it wins in a court case, it gets to reduce the payments it owes the person suing the company.
+If the insurance company decides to deny a claim and then wins in a court case, it gets to reduce the payments it owes the person suing the company.
 If it appears the company will lose a case, all it must do is honor the contract.
 Barring harm caused by the denial, it is off the hook legally.

 Each point is a gamble with a degree of risk.
-In most cases, the insurance company considers the potential reward to be much better than the perceived risk.
+In most cases, the insurance company considers the potential reward much better than the perceived risk.
 There is one instance, however, where the tables get turned very quickly: The claimant hires an attorney.